storizzi/kilocode/apps/kilocode-docs/docs/features/tools/list-files.md

 - Each file path is displayed on its own line
 - Directories are marked with a trailing slash (`/`)
-- Files ignored by `.kilocodeignore` are marked with a lock symbol (🔒) when `showKiloCodeIgnored` is enabled
+- Files ignored by hierarchical `.kilocodeignore` files are marked with a lock symbol (🔒) when `showKiloCodeIgnored` is enabled
 - Results are sorted logically with directories appearing before their contents
 - When the file limit is reached, a message appears suggesting to use `list_files` on specific subdirectories

 Example output format:

 ```
 src/
 src/components/